Teen volunteer opportunities are the best way to imbibe the values of empathy and responsibility in them.

 20. Help younger students with homework after school

-Another fun way to help your teen stay engaged is to let them help younger students in the community with their homework after school.
+Tutoring could be one of the engaging social skills activities for teens.
+While tutoring, the teen has to help younger students in the community with their homework after school.
 This is a cool idea for those who are willing to explore their teaching aptitude.
 It can encourage teens to become responsible role models, participate in literacy programs, and mentor younger students and children.

 21. Send holiday cards to military serving overseas